 When preparing your personal financials for business ownership, you need to do a personal financial assessment.
 Determine whether you are asset-rich or asset-poor, then make needed adjustments to increase your net worth.
 While you’re examining and increasing your net worth, you also need to increase your personal cash flow.
-Not only do you want to increase assets and decrease liabilities, you want to increase income and decrease expenses.
-Don’t just prepare a financial statement.
+Not only do you want to increase assets and decrease liabilities, but you also want to increase income and decrease expenses.
+Don’t just prepare your financial statement.
 Build your personal budget.
 Then, use what you learn to decide what changes you need to make to your personal finances before you start your business.

 After you complete your personal financial assessment, it’s time to budget your money.
 Ugh!
 Yes, I just said the dreaded “B” word.
-Many times, people fear budgeting because the word “budgeting” has become synonymous with “doing without.”
+Many times, people fear to budget because the word “budgeting” has become synonymous with “doing without.”
 Budgeting, though, doesn’t mean sacrificing.
 Sure, if you’re trying to accomplish certain financial goals, you may have to scrimp and save.
 However, by definition, budgeting simply means estimating your income and expenses over a certain period of time – E.g. monthly, quarterly, yearly.
 Typically, people create monthly budgets, but those monthly budgets can predict a year’s worth of net gains or losses.

 Now that you’ve totaled your monthly income and expenses, you can now see the money left over each month.
 Is the amount enough to save or to invest in your new business?
 If you’re spending as much as you’re making, it’s time to make a change.
 Avoid frivolous expenses.
 Save.
 Invest.
 Create a nest egg on top of your emergency fund.
 A business’s financial need does not constitute a personal emergency, so you need to save cash in addition to that emergency fund.
 Ultimately, your goal is to increase your personal financial sustainability to weather financial storms that are bound to come about in your business.